encryb/simplecrypto/README.md

 ## FAQ

 Q: Why another Javascript Crypto library?
 A: Simplecrypto is built on top of WebCrypto and IndexedDB.
 Performance advantage over other libraries is [significant](https://medium.com/@encryb/comparing-performance-of-javascript-cryptography-libraries-42fb138116f3).
 IndexedDB provides for safer storage of Javascript keys.

 Q: Why AES-CBC-HMAC instead of AES-GCM?
 A: WebKit does not support AES-GCM.

-Q: Why is there no support for PBKDF2?
+Q: PBKDF2?
-WebKit does not support PBKDF2.
-Support for other browsers is coming soon.
+WebKit and IE do not support PBKDF2, but support HMAC-SHA1.
+Small shim is used to implement PBKDF2 in WebKit and IE. Elsewhere native PBKDF2 support is used.

 ## License
 Apache 2.0